Crocodile-Dundee/Flyer/README.md

 # Flyer

-Calculating tool for RC planes
+Tool to calculate RC planes

 (German only - English version will follow)